-During his career Van DerZee used a variety of cameras.
-For this portrait, he used a large format 8 x 10 camera, which was favored for studio work because of its clarity of detail.
+During his career VanDerZee used a variety of cameras.
+For this portrait, he used a large format 8×10 camera, which was favored for studio work because of its clarity of detail.

-Born in Lenox, Massachusetts, in 1886, James Van DerZee grew up in a family interested in music and art.
+Born in Lenox, Massachusetts, in 1886, James VanDerZee grew up in a family interested in music and art.
 When he was 12 years old, he won a simple box camera as a prize for selling 20 packets of perfume.
 As a boy he photographed family and friends, but did not pursue photography professionally until later in life.
-In 1906 he moved to Harlem where he took up a career in music, teaching violin and playing the piano at social gatherings.
-In 1915 Van DerZee was hired as a photographer's assistant in a New Jersey department store, and in 1917, he opened his own portrait studio in Harlem, where he enjoyed considerable success.
-He became the most sought after photographer in Harlem and, in 1932, opened a larger studio with his second wife and business partner, Gaynella, who remained with him until her death in 1975.
+In 1906 he moved to Harlem, where he took up a career in music, teaching violin and playing the piano at social gatherings.
+In 1915 VanDerZee was hired as a photographer's assistant in a New Jersey department store, and in 1917, he opened his own portrait studio in Harlem, where he enjoyed considerable success.
+He became the most sought-after photographer in Harlem and, in 1932, opened a larger studio with his second wife and business partner, Gaynella, who remained with him until her death in 1975.

-Van DerZee's photos from the 1920s and 1930s show Harlem's socialites, politicians, religious leaders, families, and members of local organizations, as well as social events such as weddings, parades and funerals.
+VanDerZee's photos from the 1920s and 1930s show Harlem's socialites, politicians, religious leaders, families, and members of local organizations, as well as social events such as weddings, parades, and funerals.
 He photographed people not only in his studio but also on location, producing our most comprehensive document of community life in Harlem during its cultural renaissance.
-Essentially a self-taught photographer, Van DerZee remained outside and unaware of mainstream American photography.
+Essentially a selftaught photographer, VanDerZee remained outside and unaware of mainstream American photography.

 - 1. A portrait is a painting, photograph, or drawing of a person.
 Why do you think this portrait was taken?
 What is your evidence? - 2.
 How do you think the people in the photograph feel?
 What do you see that makes you say that? - 3.
 Describe the setting what you see.
-Van DerZee used painted backdrops in his photographs, along with real objects.
+VanDerZee used painted backdrops in his photographs, along with real objects.
 Which objects are part of a backdrop and which are real?
 How can you tell?
 Why do you think he used backdrops?
-How would the portrait differ if the background were plain? - 4.
-Both the burgomaster in the portrait by van der Helst and the groom in this photograph are dressed in their finest clothes.
-How is their clothing similar?
-In what ways does their clothing differ?
+How would the portrait differ if the background were plain?